omajid/DotNetRegressionTestRunner/DESIGN.md

         }
     }

+A comment block must be the first set of lines in file.
+It must contain a `<test>` element.

-A `<test>` marker indicates that this is a test for this framework.
+A `<test>` element indicates that this is a test for this framework.
 Other files will not be executed.

 `<requires>` places constraints on which runtime version this test